ClusterLabs/ha_cluster_exporter/doc/metric_spec.md

 - `disk_state`: one of `attaching|failed|negotiating|inconsistent|outdated|dunknown|consistent|uptodate`

 The total number of lines for this metric will be the cardinality of `name` times the cardinality of `volume`.

+### `ha_cluster_drbd_split_brain`

+#### Description

+This metric signal if there is a split brain occuring per node, per resource, and volume.
+Either the value is `1`, or the line is absent altogether.

+This metric is a special metric comparing to others, because in order to make this metric working you will need to set a drbd customer split-brain handler.
+Look at the end

+### Labels

+- `resource`: the name of the resource.
+- `role`: one of `primary|secondary|unknown`
+- `volume`: the volume number

+### Setting up the DRBD split brain hook:

+In order to get woring the split_brain metric TODO TODO..